Headbanger (Babymetal song): Background and release

 Unlike previous tracks released by the band, which had her vocal recorded in segments within the songs, Nakamoto had her lines recorded in a single take several times.
 She had been told to sing and find a story within the music.
-By the time she had comprehended the story behind the lyrics, she grew capable of singing the entire song naturally.
+By the time she had comprehended the story behind the lyrics, she had grown capable of singing the entire song naturally.
 When Mizuno and Kikuchi listened to her shouting "Headbangeeeeerrrrr!!!!!" for the first time, they felt as if they had seen another cool side of her, surprised by the vocal power.
 Additionally, the single introduced the members to the whispering style of singing, with the A-side's "Kiero!"
 (Disappear!) and the B-side's "Uki Uki Midnight".
 Kobametal was inspired to use it to contrast traditional death growls.

 "Headbangeeeeerrrrr!!!!!" was announced as a single on April 27, 2012, with a release date set for July 7, 2012.
 The single was released in two versions: a standard edition, available via CD and digital formats, and a physical limited Hedo-ban ("Head edition"), which contains a CD and a "neck corset" (actually a cervical collar) for headbanging training.
 Both editions of the single feature the songs "Headbangeeeeerrrrr!!!!!" and "Uki Uki ★ Midnight" (ウ・キ・ウ・キ★ミッドナイト), along with instrumental versions (labeled as "Air Vocal ver.").
 The standard version contains an enhanced CD with a bonus music video of "Babymetal Death", which can only be played on a computer.
 The artwork of the standard edition depicts a lyric in the song, specifically when the girl is headbanging with the corset, with the crimson-colored moon in the background, as well as the band name appearing at the top.
 The limited edition artwork depicts a temple scripture of the "Corset of Legend" with the song title spelled out in the middle.

 Before the physical international release of the song, its title was written ambiguously as either "Head Bangya!!" or "Headbangeeeeerrrrr!!!!!", the latter of which is officially used in the international re-release of Babymetal and all future releases.
 The music video uploaded to the band's YouTube channel initially had the former name, though it was switched to the latter in 2015; the version uploaded by Toy's Factory consistently retained the official title.